 De La Hoya said: "Ricky against Morales would be a wonderful fight in Las Vegas, a great event, a meeting of two real legends of the sport.

-"Erik has shown Ricky that it can be done.
+"Fight fans all over the world will want to see that."Erik has shown Ricky that it can be done.
 He was away for three years but has returned to have three fights before putting on a beautiful performance against Marcos Maidana."

 Hatton, reportedly seriously considering the offer, said last week he still missed the sport but also admitted: "If the fire isn't burning to get up at 6am and go running, then spar, diet and make the other sacrifices I have made for so many years, then I've got to call it a day.